- Visit the Puffins on Skomer Island

 Wales is home to one of the world’s largest and most prestigious literary festivals.
 For ten days in May and June, the village of Hay on Wye becomes a haven for readers, writers and literary enthusiasts.
 What began as a small gathering in a pub back in the 1980s has evolved into an event attracting over 100,000 people annually.

-But don’t make do with just one festival, Hay on Wye is also home to How the Light Gets In, the world’s largest festival of music and philosophy.
-And in 2022, these two high brow festivals will cross paths.
-So, at the start of June, this little village on the Welsh-English border will be the best place to be for music, philosophy, literature and festival lovers.
+And if you’re lucky you might get two festivals at once!
+Hay on Wye is also home to How the Light Gets In, the world’s largest festival of music and philosophy.
+The dates of the festival change yearly but generally fall during the last weeks of May and sometimes the start of June.
+When these two high brow festivals cross paths this little village on the Welsh-English border is the only place to be for music, philosophy, art and literature.

 Challenge the animals in Man vs Horse